katherineyuu/CS201_Project0/README.md

 * To modify a simple Java class, modify two driver programs, and create a new class to demonstrate understanding of classes, methods, and instance variables.
 * To learn about running Java programs using the VSCode IDE
 * To learn about using Git for project management.
-* To create a text file that is read by a Java program
 * To learn about CompSci201 workflow for assignments: Git, Gradescope, helper hours.